 Let’s get real though, that’s highly unlikely to happen and if it did the site would be mega expensive!
 After all, competition helps to keep price points down.

 Subscribing to genealogy websites can be expensive, especially if you only want to answer one or two specific questions.
 Using a professional genealogist can sometimes be a great, more cost effective solution.
 It can be cheaper, and save you the time it would take to learn how to do it yourself.
-If you think you might like some help, please check out my Services and Book A Call.
+I no longer offer one-to-one services, but I highly recommend both Richard Holt and Joe Saunders.